As a Mom, I am my daughter’s first art teacher.

 I first became more aware of my love for drawing and painting when I was in middle school.
 I pursued art through my high school and college years and finally landed myself with a B.F.A.
 I thought I was officially an “artist” but something was missing.

-I looked for some art classes and eventually moved out the film industry all together and into art instruction full-time.
-I recently contributed to an article about my career change into teaching.
-See that article here.
+I looked for some art classes and eventually moved out of the film industry altogether and into art instruction full-time.

 I Became An Art Teacher!